 Do you have to spend money?

 Nope.
 The game is free to download and you can enjoy playing without spending a penny.
 Your hard earned cash will not help you win or make you a better player.
-With that said, some consoles require you to have a subscription if you want to play any games online.
-For example, PlayStation will need you to have a PSN subscription.

 Why spend anything?

 Fortnite has an online currency called V-Bucks.
 V-Bucks can be exchanged for items such as skins (outfits to you and me), dances and other items.
 These items don’t really do anything and are for aesthetic purposes only but kids seem to enjoy them.
 The thing your kid will really want is the season pass.

 A season pass gives you a lot more to do in the game.
 Instead of just trying to win and being the last person standing, you get lots of extra missions.
 It adds some variety to the game and if you complete these missions and you will be rewarded with extra items (such as the above-mentioned skins).
 A season usually consists of 10 sets of missions which are released weekly.

 So… A season will cost you 950 V-Bucks, whilst buying a 1000 V-Bucks will cost you £9.99.
 In real terms, that means a season costs about £9.50.